 Pelargonium crispum is an evergreen Shrub growing to 0.7 m (2ft 4in) by 0.3 m (1ft).

-It is hardy to zone 9 and is frost tender.
-It is in leaf 12-Jan It is in flower from May to August.
-The flowers are hermaphrodite (have both male and female organs)
+See above for USDA hardiness.
+It is hardy to UK zone 9 and is frost tender.
+It is in leaf all year, in flower from May to August.
+The species is hermaphrodite (has both male and female organs).

 Habitats